5 days in New York stuffed with experiences

 Rockefeller Center – The top of The Rock

-At the Top of The Rock, located on the 67th, 68th and 69th floor, you get a stunning 360-degree panoramic view of NYC.
-Don’t worry – there are armor glasses all around.
+On the “Top of The Rock” which is located on the 67th, 68th and 69th floors, you get a magnificent 360-degree panoramic view of NYC.
+Don’t worry – there’s armor glass all around.

 Grand Central Terminal – NYC’s perhaps most beautiful building

 The Grand Central Terminal is NYC’s beautiful train station.
 With 750,000 visitors each day, the Grand Central Terminal is one of the most visited places in New York City, surpassed only by Times Square.

 The terminal was built in 1903-1913 and today stands completely as it did back then.
 An incredibly beautiful building, in a completely different time.

 In the center of the station you will find the terminal’s (and NYC’s) best known “meeting place” – the Information with the 4 clocks.
 The clocks face north, south, east and west and are widely used as the locals meeting place.
 In the beautiful blue ceiling you can see the star signs with light – also quite unique and beautiful.

 If you aren’t traveling by train, you still have to make time for a visit to the terminal … it’s incredibly beautiful.